The UK Government definition of domestic violence and abuse is:

 There are a number of risk factors that, whilst alone do not cause domestic violence, can increase the chances that abuse may begin, increase the level of risk to a victim, or make a victim more vulnerable to abuse and less able to seek help.
 There are also some risk factors such as drugs and alcohol that have been shown to increase the frequency or severity of attacks.
 These include:

-Domestic abuse has long been under-reported and the increase in the number of crimes over the past three years is likely to be due to an increase in reporting rather than incidence.
+Domestic abuse has long been under-reported and the increase in the number of crimes is likely to be due to an increase in reporting rather than incidence.

 The number of reported sexual crimes has also seen an increase over the past few years.

-The proportion of victims who are female has remained fairly consistent at around 80% for both categories crime.
+The proportion of victims who are female has remained fairly consistent.

 If recent trends in reporting crimes persist, reporting of incidences of domestic violence may increase, though it is not clear if recent upward trends are due to increase in occurrences or increase in willingness to report the crimes.

 The introduction of the benefit cap and other welfare reforms may make victims more likely to stay with their abuser if they can’t afford to move.
-Universal credit will be paid to one partner which may increase a victim’s financial reliance on their abuser.
+Universal credit is paid to one partner which may increase a victim’s financial reliance on their abuser.

 Changes to legal aid rules may mean that more victims may stay with the perpetrator because legal aid will not be routinely available in separation, divorce and child contact cases, or for non-British victims not on a spousal visa.